Chikrix/EDA/README.md

 # EDA
-Notes and exercises on Exploratory Data analysis
+My notes reading the book Exploratory Data Analysis with R by Roger Peng.